osc-delft/osc-delft.github.io/community.md

 title: Community
 ---

-Thank You! to the {{ site.data.people | size }} awesome people who participate in or contribute to Open Life Science!
+Thank You! to the {{ site.data.people | size }} awesome people who participate in or contribute to the Open Science Community Delft!

 <div class="community">
 {% for user in site.data.people %}